Joy Realty Ltd.

-|BSE LIVE 05:30 | 01 Jan||Stock Is Not Traded.|
+|BSE 05:30 | 01 Jan||Joy Realty Ltd|

-|NSE 05:30 | 01 Jan||Stock Is Not Traded.|
+|NSE 05:30 | 01 Jan||Joy Realty Ltd|

 The Members of JOY REALTY LIMITED

-1. FINANCIAL RESULTS (Standalone)
+1. FINANCIAL RESULTS

 Your Company has taken strides towards making itself a design organization.
 YourCompany continues to build capabilities in its design team & endeavors to work withthe best talent with its core aim of creating extraordinary and imaginative spaces.
 TheNew projects signed are located in Mumbai.
 The project added is of substantial size and inline with your company's long term strategy of focusing on value accretive and riskefficient model.
-Your Company is currently developing project Joy Alka (Site Address: SBIAlka CHS Ltd Ceaser Road AmboliAndheri (West) Mumbai.
-The Project started during thebeginning of the year and is expected to be completed by June'2016.
+Your Company is currently developing project Joy Alka Site Address: SBIAlka CHS Ltd Ceaser Road Amboli Andheri (West) Mumbai.
+The Project is on the verge ofcompletion expected to be completed by December 2017.

-The Board of Directors met six times during the year on the following dates givenbelow.
+The Board of Directors met four times during the year on the following dates givenbelow.
 The intervening gap between the meetings was within the period prescribed under theCompanies Act 2013 and the Listing Regulations.

 The extract of the annual return as provided under sub-section (3) of section 92 inprescribed Form MGT-9 is as provided below;